 What starts as a black comedy slowly turns into a gripping thriller movie as the film examines simmering class tensions and unspoken resentments.
 An awards darling, Parasite won a leading four awards at the 92nd Academy Awards and became the first non-English language film to win the Academy Award for Best Picture.
 To our mind, Parasite marks one of the few times the Academy actually got things right.

-The Dark Knight (2008)
+11. The Dark Knight (2008)

-Christopher Nolan’s The Dark Knight is probably the esteemed auteur’s greatest film and the best superhero film ever made.
+Christopher Nolan’s The Dark Knight is probably the esteemed auteur’s greatest film and the best superhero movie ever made.
 While Batman Begins is arguably the more enjoyable Batman movie, it’s the sequel that redefined the caped crusader for modern audiences, dragging the rodent-themed vigilante into the ‘real world’.

 Featuring an understated but powerful performance from Christian Bale, as well as Heath Ledger’s career-defining Joker, the film boasts some of the superhero genre’s best acting.
 When combined with Nolan’s impeccable grasp of the technical aspects of filmmaking, Wally Pfister’s immaculate cinematography, and Hans Zimmer’s iconic score, you have the makings of something extraordinary.

 Put a smile on your face: best Batman villains

 While the movie’s enjoyable enough as an action-packed punch fest, it takes on a new life when you start to dig into its themes.
 This mature neo-noir uses the well-worn story of Batman and The Joker to tackle themes of escalation, order versus chaos, and the duelling ideologies of philosophers Hobbes vs Rousseau.
 Basically, The Dark Knight is a film concerned with the question, is humanity naturally good or inclined towards evil?